-Sykes Cottages Group provides two full days off work for staff to volunteer on charitable projects.
-One of the volunteering activities Sykes Cottages Group employees have taken part in this year is planting trees in Snowdonia National Park.
+The Forge Holiday Group provides two full days off work for staff to volunteer on charitable projects.
+During Financial Year 2022 Forge Holiday Group staff have participated in numerous volunteering activities.
+Some of the volunteering activities the staff have taken part in are: